lorossi/flag-analysis/README.md

 Quick and dirty analysis of the flags of the world.
 It produces as output an image showing the relative quantity of each flag color.

-Before running the script, place the flag `png` images from [this repo](https://github.com/hampusborgos/country-flags) (or any repo containing the flags of the world in png format) in the `flags` folder.
+Before running the script, place the flag `png` images from [this repo](https://github.com/hampusborgos/country-flags) (or any folder containing the flags of the world in png format, really) in the `flags` folder.

 ## Usage